Sessions

 Session Persistence

 Sessions exist only in memory by default.
-For persistence across restarts, see the Persisting Sessions cookbook recipe.
+For persistence across restarts, you’ll need to implement session serialization.

 Basic pattern: